Cstats-learner/MOST-USED-STATISTICAL-CONCEPTS-Using-Python/README.md

-# Important and basic Functions of statistics used in data analysis:-
+# Most Important Functions used for descriptive statistical summary of a dataset:-

 1. Mean
 2. Median